 Safiyah matched her frown.
 “It was rude, but it wasn’t…”

-But Atienna was already rising to her feet.
+But Atienna was already on her feet.
 “I’m going to have a word with him.”

 While right and wrong were subjective, there were certain things that were not tolerable.

 After sifting through a jungle of brightly colored garments, high-towering headdresses, and daring flashes of bare skin, Atienna made out her brother in the crowd.
 He stood at the corner of the room in his usual formal attire of a deep green sash thrown over a loose gold-gilded robe.
 But he was not alone.
 Beside him stood Usian in his deep purple.
 Green and purple were colors that went well together—or so said Color Theory by P.C.
 Sies.